 |Net Tangible Assets||N/A||N/A||N/A|

 |Market Value Publicly Held Stock(1)||$15,000,000||$15,000,000||$5,000,000|

 |Bid price or Closing price(4)||$4.00 $3.00||$4.00 $3.00||$4.00 $3.00|

-- Publicly held shares is defined as total shares outstanding, less any shares held directly or indirectly by officers, directors or any person who is the beneficial owner of more than 10% of the total shares outstanding of the company.
-Entities in which an officer, director, or 10% owner has voting and/or dispositive power, such as a typical Employee Stock Option Plan, are excluded from publicly held shares.
+- Publicly held shares are defined as total shares outstanding, less any shares held directly or indirectly by officers, directors, or any person who is the beneficial owner of more than 10% of the total shares outstanding of the company.
+Entities in which an officer, director, or 10% owner has voting and dispositive power, such as a typical Employee Stock Option Plan, are excluded from publicly held shares.

-- Seasoned companies (those companies already listed or quoted on another marketplace) qualifying only under the Market Value Standard must meet the market value of listed securities and the bid price requirements for 90 consecutive trading days prior to applying for listing.
+- Seasoned companies (those already listed or quoted on another marketplace) qualifying only under the Market Value Standard must meet the market value of listed securities and the bid price requirements for 90 consecutive trading days before applying for listing.